Be the first to know. Subscribe to the museum's newsletter to receive updates about exhibitions, events, courses, new shop products, offers and more.

-Architecture, Propaganda, Revolution Book now
+Architecture, Propaganda, Revolution This exhibition is now over

 Marking the centenary of the Russian Revolution, this exhibition explores Moscow as it was imagined by a bold new generation of architects and designers in the 1920s and early 1930s.